zoot101/snapraid-daily-hooks/README.md

 given and subsequently service5, service6 and service7 are specified in the config file, then the later 3 are ignored. **Up to 20 Services are supported**.

-Finally it is a good idea to test the script out on its own before using it with **snapraid-daily** directly.
-Do that like so (as root) by calling the hook script exactly how **snapraid-daily** will call it:
+Finally it is a good idea to test the script out on its own before using it with **SnapRAID-DAILY** directly.
+Do that like so (as root) by calling the hook script exactly how **SnapRAID-DAILY** will call it:

 ```bash